mr-dojo/ifeelthat-api/README.md

 #### OUTPUT:

-Returns the newly created feeling object including the id
+Returns the newly created feeling object with a unique id

 ```json
   {